FREQUENTLY ASKED QUESTIONS (FAQ)

 What are the requirement?

-You must have a 3.3 GPA, preferably with credits earned at Rutgers and you must have at least a 3.5 (B+) in the course(s) that you wish to tutor.
+You must have a 3.45 GPA, preferably with credits earned at Rutgers and you must have at least a 3.5 (B+) in the course(s) that you wish to tutor.
 Preference is given to students who can tutor multiple courses.
 We don't just want you have earned a good grade in a course.
-You should demonstrate a sustained ability to excel as a student in general, as we want you to be able to speak authoritatively to this with our students.
+You should demonstrate a sustained ability to excel as a student in a broad range of courses, as we want you to be able to speak authoritatively to this with our students.

 Can I choose my own hours?